HaiNguyen007/sub0_sample_app/README.md

 docker-compose up
 ```

-In your browser navigate to `http://localhost:8080/graphiql/` (if your docker version is older then v1.12.0 you might need to replace `localhost` with the ip of the docker VM).
+In your browser navigate to `http://localhost:8080/` and see a React+Relay based app running and pulling data from the database (check out the frontend folder for details).

+To explore the generated GraphQL schema, go to `http://localhost:8080/graphiql/`
 Toggle the `Docs` panel (top right corner) to explore the types/endpoints

 Use this JWT to run queries